'Say, Pop!' (1918).

 S'Matter, Pop?

-In 1911 Payne created his signature daily comic 'S'Matter, Pop?'
+In 1910, Payne created his signature daily comic 'S'Matter, Pop?'
 (1910-1940), which ran in the New York World, owned by Joseph Pulitzer, and the New York American, owned by William Randolph Hearst.
 The Sunday comic started a year later under the title 'Those Kids Next Door', which became 'Nippy's Pop' in 1914 before eventually continuing as 'S'Matter, Pop?' as well from 1918 on.
-The series revolved around a dim-witted father, his dominant wife, their naïve son, Willyum, and a little baby.
+The series stars a dim-witted father, his dominant wife, their naïve son, Willyum, and a little baby.
 The dad never received a proper name.
 Instead everybody named him "pop".
-The comic strip featured familiar characters and gags in any typical newspaper comic from the early 20th century, but the tone was more gentle.
-Pop was often victim of circumstances beyond his capacity to understand or prevent them.
-His son could be naughty, but more in an charmingly innocent way than a mean one.
-The neighbour's kid Desper't Ambrose was more tyrannic by comparison.
-He was by far the most original character too, always speaking in an odd, melodramatic tone and announcing himself as if he was a theatrical character: "Tis I, Desper't Ambrose".
-By 1917 it was continued by the Bell Syndicate, for which Payne wrote and drew his feature until 21 September 1940.
-During this time, it mostly ran as a Sunday strip in the New York World, followed by decades as a daily strip in The Sun.
+Pop is often victim of circumstances beyond his capacity to understand or prevent them.
+His son is naughty, but in a charmingly innocent way.
+Whenever Pop gets hurt or humiliated, the boy delivers the comic strip's punchline (and title): "What's the matter, pop?", while the reader well understands why the poor father is upset.
+A more mean-spirited child character in the comic is Desper't Ambrose ('Desperate Ambrose'), who lives in the neighborhood.
+Ambrose always speaks in an odd, melodramatic tone and announces himself as if he is a theatrical character: "Tis I, Desper't Ambrose".
+Many of his pranks border to the sadistic, while never showing any remorse.

 'S'Matter, Pop?'
 (The Evening World, 28 July 1911)